letsar/flutter_slidable/README.md

 #### How to let keep only one `Slidable` open?

-You have to set the `controller` argument of the `Slidable` constructors to a `SlidableController` instance:
+You have to set the `controller` parameter of the `Slidable` constructors to a `SlidableController` instance:

 ```dart
 final SlidableController slidableController = new SlidableController();